tuxfuxch/yarc/README.md

 Some ppl tag in a movie file name the languages directly.
 I did it for my whole DVD collection and wanted to use this because the language tagging in Kodi is not suitable for me.
 Multiple tags per filename are supported.

-You have to use as tags the codes from the standard ISO 639-2 (http://www.loc.gov/standards/iso639-2/php/code_list.php).
+You have to use as tags the codes from the ISO 639-2 standard (http://www.loc.gov/standards/iso639-2/php/code_list.php).

-Put the tags in square brackets (these things --> [ ] ).
+Put the tags in square brackets.

 Example: the filename is "my_favourite_movie.iso"

 If it's in english and german, change the filename to "my_favourite_movie[eng][ger].iso"

+To tag subtitles add "sub:". accoring to the example: "my_favourite_movie[eng][ger][sub:eng][sub:ger].iso"

-Capital or non-capital letters, as order, does not matter.
+Capital or non-capital letters, as well as order, do not matter.

 ###Credits and Licenses
 all the licenses are in the subfolder resources/licenses